 We have made some changes as we always do and it has had mixed results.
 Our social media has changed, our image has made some adjustments in response to some friendly advice by followers, and the result has been very damaging.

 You wanted positive?
 We give you positive.
 You want cute?
 You got it.
 We got cute coming out our ears here.
 You want my rants off Facebook?
 Done.
 I stepped away from social media.
 Rants down, cute up.
 And much to my non-surprise, donations dropped by ¾.
 Engagement dropped.
 We are starving here and all we did was what everyone wanted us to do, but the only thing that has ever worked in the history of this organization is CRISIS.
 Donors are crisis addicts.
 Don’t get me wrong: I am insanely grateful for all those incredible people around the world who have come to our aid in these crises because there isn’t a snowball’s chance in hell that we’d ever have managed this long without those truly generous individuals who jumped in when we needed them.
-But relying 100% on crises to keep going is one hell of a stress and it destroys not only our ability to plan for any programs, but it keep us terrified and distracted while we need to be doing rescue and adoption and doing our best to NOT burnout.
+But relying 100% on crises to keep going is one hell of a stress and it destroys not only our ability to plan for any programs, but it keeps us terrified and distracted while we need to be doing rescue and adoption and doing our best to NOT burnout.

 Let me quickly remind everyone I have a Masters in Disaster.
 I clearly dig disaster and crisis far more than the average person or I would not have spent oodles of student loans learning how to manage them internationally.
 But for f***’s sake, this is not my kind of disaster.
 This is daily stress of wondering if we get to feed the animals, myself, or the staff.
 This is me dropping to my bloody knees every morning to pray to whatever deaf spiritual force or imaginary friend will keep our rescues healthy for one more day.
 All this while I continue to wrack my brain for how to once again start a vet clinic in central Vietnam without a penny or a shred of international or local interest.